 Structural fill is extremely useful in landscaping to shape the terrain.
 Using fill dirt for landscaping, you can create mounds, terraces, or a level grade across an otherwise uneven property.
 Here are some common landscaping uses for fill dirt:

 - Land Grading and Leveling: If your yard has low spots that collect water or is sloped in a way you don’t like, fill dirt can be used to even it out.
-By filling in dips with compacted fill dirt, you eliminate puddles and poor drainage areas.
-This is not only practical, but it also protects structures; for example, filling and grading around the house can keep water from seeping into the foundation or basement.
+By filling dips with compacted fill dirt, you eliminate puddles and poor-drainage areas.
+This is not only practical but also protective; for example, filling and grading around the house can keep water from seeping into the foundation or basement.
 As mentioned earlier, a common practice is to fill low spots with fill dirt, then cap them with a few inches of topsoil so that grass will grow back over.
 This combination ensures solid ground underneath with a fertile layer on top.

 - Building Landscape Features: Want a rolling hill or berm for privacy?
 Need to terrace a slope for a garden?
 Fill dirt provides the volume and bulk to create these features.
 Contractors will often use fill dirt to roughly shape the land – building up areas where a raised feature is desired or filling in to terrace – because it compacts and holds shape.
 After the general shape is achieved with fill, topsoil is spread as the final layer for planting.